ellenwebborn/ellenwebborn.com/content/rusergroup.md

 date = 2020-10-05T00:00:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "R User Group"
+title = "UCL R User Group"
 subtitle = ""

 # Order that this section will appear in.